-- Also in the case where a storyline and/or character is quickly chucked out and it's expected that people will simply not remember it or will be nice enough to overlook it.
+- Also in the case where an angle(storyline) and/or gimmick(character) is quickly chucked out and it's expected that people will simply not remember it or will be nice enough to overlook it.
 The IWC frequently does neither.
 You're supposed to give the fans three months before things can be dropped.

 - If a top or upper-midcard wrestler is injured for a substantial period of time, he will ALWAYS come back as a Face.
 Even if he was the most despicable and dastardly of Heels at the time of his injury.
 Ironically, Kurt Angle once vocally pointed this out upon Triple H's return from a nasty quad tear and was made out to be a huge jerk for doing so.